|Submit||All submissions||Best solutions||Back to list|

 FUNNUMS - FUN WITH LETTERS

 Mr. Bean’s uncle gifted him 15 English letter toys from 'a' to 'o'.
 As Mr. Bean is a joker, no one was willing to play with him.
 So he sat on the floor and arranged these toys in ascending order i.e. “abcdefghijklmno”.
-Then he figured out the next greatest word in lexicographic order that can be formed by rearranging the toys is “abcdefghijklmon”.
-Now he is learning programming and wants to write a program to solve the following problem: Given all the words that can be formed by rearranging letters form the given word S, find the N-th greater word in lexicographic order.
-You can safely assume that such a word always exists.
+Then he figured out the next greatest string in lexicographic order that can be formed by rearranging the toys is “abcdefghijklmon”.
+Now he is learning programming and wants to write a program to solve the following problem: Given a string S which can be formed by rearranging the toys, find the N-th greater string in lexicographic order.
+You can safely assume that such a string always exists.

 The first line contains a natural number T denoting the number of test cases.
 Next T lines contain the description of T test cases, each with string S and value N.